react-native-tvos/react-native-tvos/README.md

   }
 ```

-- _Turbomodules_: Working as of the 0.60.4-0 release.
+- _Turbomodules_: Working as of the 0.61.2-0 release.

+- _Flipper_: Working as of the 0.62.2-0 release.
+See the template Podfile and AppDelegate for an example of how to include Flipper support in your tvOS app.
+New projects generated with `react-native init` will now include this support.

 - _Dev Menu support_: On the simulator, cmd-D will bring up the developer menu, just like on iOS.
 To bring it up on a real Apple TV device, make a long press on the play/pause button on the remote.
 (Please do not shake the Apple TV device, that will not work :) )